Grand-canonical Thermodynamic Formalism via IFS: volume, temperature, gas pressure and grand-canonical topological pressure: A grand-canonical Thermodynamic Formalism

 The next corollary highlights the importance of the results about the existence of an eigenfunction in our version of Ruelle's Theorem.
-Under the validity of Assumptions \ref{ass:H1} and \ref{ass:H3} we will show the analytic dependence of the eigenfunction $\lambda$ as a function of $\psi$ in \eqref{liy}.
+Under the validity of the hypothesis of Theorem~\ref{thm: Fan_Boson} we will show the analytic dependence of the eigenfunction $\lambda$ as a function of $\psi$ in \eqref{liy}.